A Knight in London

 A Knight in London (Eine Nacht in London) is a 1928 British-German silent drama film directed by Lupu Pick and starring Lilian Harvey, Ivy Duke and Robin Irvine.
-It was one of a significant number of co-productions between the two countries in the late 1920s.
+A sound version was released in 1930.
+While the sound version has no audible dialog, it features a synchronized musical score with sound effects.
+The film was one of a significant number of co-productions between the two countries in the late 1920s.
 The film's direction and the cinematography by Karl Freund were widely praised.